stakx-io/stakx/.github/CONTRIBUTING.md

 }
 ```

-- If statements, for/while loops, and switch statements, should always have braces even if only contains a single line of code.
-This allows for adding more code quickly in the future should the need arise.
+- If statements, for/while loops, and switch statements, **must** have braces even if only contains a single line of code.

 ```php
 if (true)